MIPT-Oulu/CTlab/README.md

 ## Future version

+The Windows version 1.5 will include

+- a new imaging target
+- a technical image quality analysis tool

-The future version will include
+The Mac version 1.1 will include

 - a new imaging target
 - a technical image quality analysis tool